bloominstituteoftechnology/Lambda-Hello/MichaelS.md

 Hello, my name is Michael Stoffer.

 # List three words that describe you
- - Caring
+ - Hateful
- - Ethical
+ - Challenging
- - Friendly
+ - Agressive

 # Write a few sentences or a paragraph about your favorite hobby, your favorite animal, or another personal favorite suitable for sharing on a public site
-My favorite hobby is Photography.
-I like to spend a lot of my free time taking photos in Nature.
+My favorite hobby is Basketball.
+I like to shoot hoops with my friends and destroy other teams.